SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Challenges and Opportunities

 \section{Challenges and Opportunities}

-There are two main challenges with the existing approaches for LSTM acceleration regarding their adaptiveness: (1) they are efficient only for certain configurations, but they become inefficient when the model configurations start to change; (2) they do not achieve a well-balanced execution pipeline as the available hardware resources increase.
-Most of the previous accelerators are designed for a variety of neural networks rather than being tightly optimized for LSTMs.
-For instance, NPUs~\cite{8416814, DBLP:journals/corr/JouppiYPPABBBBB17} have the parallel multiply-accumulation (MAC) stage at the heart of their pipeline and are not optimized in case the serial part becomes the performance bottleneck for some models.
+Most of the previous accelerators are designed for a variety of neural networks rather than being tightly optimized for RNNs, specifically LSTM.
+For instance, NPUs~\cite{8416814, DBLP:journals/corr/JouppiYPPABBBBB17} have the parallel multiply-accumulation (MAC) stage as the heart of their pipeline and are not optimized in case the serial part becomes the performance bottleneck for some models.
 On the other hand, customized accelerators~\cite{DBLP:journals/corr/abs-1711-07480, DBLP:journals/corr/HanKMHLLXLYWYD16} use a relatively small resource budget which therefore causes large delay for MVM, hence overlap the remaining LSTM computation that needs to run sequentially.
 However, when using more MACs, the issue of efficiently handling LSTM's dependencies still remains.

 Figure~\ref{f:brainwave_util} shows the latency and utilization of BrainWave for different LSTM sizes.
 As the size of the hidden layers decreases, utilization drops drastically, whereas the latency remains the same.
 However, an efficient design should operate faster as the LSTM workload reduces.
 The reason for such performance inefficiency is that BrainWave's pipeline is mainly optimized for some particular large models rather than being adaptable to various models. {As stated in~\cite{8416814}, for small LSTM, BrainWave's utilization drops due to two main reasons: (i) the design of large tile dimension for the multiplication units, resulting in wasteful work and resource under-utilization; (ii) the deep pipeline which delays the writing of the dependent data back.} In other words, the pipeline is not well-balanced in assigning resources to different stages based on the models' requirements, which causes many stalls in case one stage is slower.